lonate12/pittman-park-pickup/project_documents/design_document.md

 ### 4.1.
 In Scope

-There are X major problems that need to be solved for local pickup soccer games.
+There are 2 major problems that need to be solved for local pickup soccer games.

 First, during the summer months, when demand is high, it's unclear how many players will be attending and, because of that, it's not clear at what point the